-If you think that the council has spent money that it should not have, or that someone has caused a loss to the council deliberately or by behaving irresponsibly, you can request the auditor to apply to the courts for a declaration that an item of account is contrary to law.
+If you think that the Council has spent money that it should not have, or that someone has caused a loss to the Council deliberately or by behaving irresponsibly, you can request the auditor to apply to the courts for a declaration that an item of account is contrary to law.
 You do this by sending a formal 'notice of objection' to the auditor at the address below.
 The notice must be in writing and copied to the council.
-In it, you must tell the auditor why you are objection.
+In it, you must tell the auditor why you are objecting and what you want the auditor to do about it.
+The auditor must reach a decision on your objection.
 If you are not happy with that decision, you can appeal to the courts.